Andon-Li/DB-Team-Project-Phase-2/README.md

 Check if the email that the user wants to register with does not exist in our db.
 If the email does not exist and the inputs follow our rules, create the account.

+### /profile
+Redirect immediately to the profile of the user.
+/profile/XXXX where XXXX is the id of the user.

 ### /profile/XXXX
 - Type of user (Seller, Buyer, HelpDesk)